-Cashmere is the ultimate in premium raw textiles, so therefore it deserves a section all of its own.
+When washing cashmere, you should avoid dry cleaning and instead handwash your items and finish by combing the fibres to clear any bobbling.
+Cashmere is the ultimate in premium raw textiles, so therefore we think it deserves a section all of its own.

 Whilst it may be tempting to pop your expensive cashmere jumper down to the local dry cleaners, we’d recommend not.
 You’ll definitely come out with a clean garment, but dry cleaning uses harsh chemicals that will, over time, wear down the lovely soft fibres in your clothing.

 Washing it by hand with a wool detergent, light or dark depending on the colour of your clothes, in lukewarm water, is the best way to keep your lovely piece looking its best for years to come.
 Just remember to reshape it after you’ve finished.
 Joules Top Tip: You can also try baby shampoo.
 The gentle formula is ideal for knitted clothing.

 If you’ve spotted a few dreaded bobbles on your favourite cashmere garment, worry not.
 Carefully comb the fibres with a special cashmere comb to clear any unsightly bobbling.
 The same goes for other wool types too.

 Having gone to the effort of giving your knits the special attention they deserve when washing, it’s worth a little extra TLC when it comes to storage too to keep your wool in tip-top shape.
 When storing wool clothing you should re-shape if needed, fold, and keep in zip-lock bags to protect your items from any moths.